 In 1949 the United States and its western European Allies organized the North Atlantic Treaty Organization (NATO).
 This prompted the USSR to organize its Allies into the Warsaw Pact, and the existence of these two alliances probably helped prevent the outbreak of a “hot” war by ratcheting up the dangers involved for all concerned.

-At home, the early 1950s saw the international tensions reflected in a widespread of purge of anyone suspected of pro-Communist sympathies from any high profile positions, especially in politics, he media or education.
-These years were known as the McCarthy era, as one of the major instigators of these purges was senator Joseph McCarthy.
+At home, the early 1950s saw the international tensions reflected in a widespread of purge of anyone suspected of pro-Communist sympathies from any high profile positions, especially in politics, the media or education.
+These years were known as the McCarthy era, as a leading instigator in these purges was senator Joseph McCarthy.

 By the late 50s the American public were tiring of what was increasingly seen as an attack on one of the main props of American democracy, freedom of thought, and a series of Supreme Court decisions went against the instigators of the purges.
 By the end of the decade McCarthyism had run its course.

 While conflict between the superpowers was avoided, wars between Communist and non-Communist regimes around the world were not.
 The Korean War (1950-2) was a major conflagration which flared up in East Asia.
 UN forces – largely provided by America – were pitted against the Communist forces of China and North Korea, who had invaded South Korea.
 After a series of hard-fought campaigns the American-led UN troops were able to drive the Communists back to the 38th parallel.

 The late 1950s saw the rivalry between the two superpowers take a new form, as they competed to see who could achieve the greatest milestones in space.
 First honours in this Space Race went to the Russians, who put a satellite (Sputnik) into orbit in 1957.
 A few years later (1961) they consolidated their lead by putting a man (Yuri Gagarin) into orbit.
 However, it was the Americans who put the first man on the moon, in 1969, thus comprehensively winning the competition.